Government to review how ‘Manchester bomb plotter could attack prison guards’

 Frankland also has a separation centre.

-These centres, introduced in 2017, aim to control prisoners with extreme views, for example by preventing them from disrupting the prison estate, supporting acts of terrorism or radicalising other inmates.
+These centres, introduced in 2017, aim to control and contain prisoners with extreme views, for example by preventing them from disrupting the prison estate, supporting acts of terrorism or radicalising other inmates.

-Mr Fairhurst said the attack was carried out in a separation centre where inmates are allowed to use cooking facilities.
+On Sunday morning, POA national chairman Mark Fairhurst said Abedi carried out the attack in a separation centre where inmates are allowed to use cooking facilities.

 He told the BBC: “To allow that type of prisoner to access the kitchen and use the utensils that can be used as weapons against staff, and can inflict serious harm on staff, that needs to be removed immediately.